You can use the devices filter panel and search bar to search for devices in your organization.

 Select one or more severities that you want to view a list of devices for.
 When you select multiple severities, it will show any matches.

 To clear your search, clear the checkbox.
-To clear all filters currently set within the filter panel, click Reset Filters at the top.
+To clear all filters currently set within the filter panel, click Clear All at the top of the filter panel.

 Vulnerability or CVE ID